x-limitless-x/blakedrumm.com/_posts/2026-08-07-vscode-ai-council.markdown

 ### 8. Generate and validate every agent

-The installer writes the coordinator, expert, and reviewer files, then validates their names, models, visibility, and allowed agent lists.
+Activation is transactional.
+The installer validates the exact content it is about to write, in memory, before a single live agent file is touched.
+Only after that preflight passes does it write the coordinator, expert, and reviewer files, then validate their names, models, tool lists, visibility flags, and allowed agent lists.
 It also verifies that leaf reviewers cannot delegate and that an expert does not receive its own reviewer when multiple models are configured.

-Generated expert and reviewer files left behind by an earlier configuration are backed up and removed from the current target directory.
+A named mutex rejects overlapping installer runs, and an activation that fails before validation completes restores both the previous agent files and the original nested-subagent setting.
+Rollback only restores a file that still holds exactly the bytes this run wrote, so an edit you made afterwards is left alone and reported.

+Generated files left behind by an earlier configuration are backed up and removed, but only when their front matter is the kind this installer emits.
+A hand-written file that happens to match the `mm-expert-*` naming pattern is reported and left alone.
+The sweep also refuses to delete through a junction or symlink in the agent path, because a link silently redirects the deletion into its target directory.
+Writing through a deliberate link still works, since sharing agents between workspaces is reasonable; only the destructive half stops.

+The repository's Pester suite runs these same behavioral checks on both PowerShell 7 and Windows PowerShell 5.1, covering non-ASCII model names, settings mutation, generated front matter, single-model rosters, deletion through a linked directory, settings rollback, and Tier 5 review policy.

 ---